 Strong writing, editing, and proofreading skills are necessary.
-The ideal candidate will be a junior or senior undergraduate journalism student with an interest in editing.
-Familiarity with the Chicago Manual of Style or AP Style, and knowledge of APA style, is a plus.
-The internships are available throughout the year.
+The ideal candidate will be a junior or senior undergraduate student with an interest in editing.
+Familiarity with APA Style is a plus.
+Editorial internships are available throughout the year.
 If you are interested in applying for an internship, please click the link below and include two published writing samples.

 GRAPHIC DESIGN INTERNSHIPS